 - Lower down the pain during Menstrual in women.

 In recent head or neck injury avoid Matsyasana.
-Use folded blanket under your head for better performance.
-Don’t attempt Variations, if you’re not able to perform simple version.
+Use a folded blanket under your head for better performance.
+Don’t attempt Variations, if you’re not able to perform a simple version.
 Once you are used to it then go for it.

 Don’t put whole body weight on your head and on your neck.
 If you feel some pain or strain pause the Asana.
 If necessary take the partner helps for improvement.